yosungho/LineTR/README.md

 </p>

 ---------------------------------------------------
+## Announcements
+- Training codes are available!
+I hope you like it.
+- PL-Loc with LineTR is on [visual localization benchmark (InLoc dataset)](https://www.visuallocalization.net/benchmark/).

 ## TODO List
-- [ ] Support training codes for self-supervised homography augmentation
+- [x] Support training codes for self-supervised homography augmentation
 - [ ] Support a different line detector

 ## Abstract